Skip to main content

 • gameplay

-• “The mechanics are simple enough so you don't end up micromanaging your cities, but also complex (and sometimes funny) to keep you hooked for one more turn.
-There are also a few surprising twists, so don't read too much into all the tutorials later in the game; it's better to find them on your own.”
+• “The mechanics are simple enough so you don't end up micromanaging your cities but also complex (and sometimes funny) to keep you hooked for one more turn.
+There are also a few surprising twists, so it's better to discover them on your own rather than relying on tutorials.”

 • music